 The easiest balance transfer credit card to get approved for is the Keypoint Credit Union Visa Classic Credit Card because applicants only need limited credit to qualify.
 The Keypoint Credit Union Visa Classic Credit Card offers an introductory balance transfer APR of 0% for 16 months and charges a balance transfer fee of 2%.
 Easy approval balance transfer credit cards typically don’t measure up to the best balance transfer credit cards in terms of interest rates and fees, but this offer comes close.

 Easy approval generally means being able to qualify for a credit card with fair, bad, or limited credit.
-Balance transfer credit card options are limited for people in those credit-score tiers, however, and a balance transfer might not make financial sense as a result.
+However, balance transfer credit card options are limited for people in those credit-score tiers, so a balance transfer might not make financial sense as a result.
 The point of a balance transfer is to get a lower interest rate and pay off existing debt faster.
 It’s unlikely you’ll be offered a low enough rate until you have good credit or better, unless you qualify for membership with the right credit union.

 You can check your latest credit score for free on WalletHub to see where you stand.
 If you discover that you have less-than-good credit, you might want to consider getting a secured credit card instead.
 Using such a card responsibly will help you build a good enough credit score to easily get approved for a great balance transfer credit card in the future.

-Applicants need a credit score of 700 or higher to have a good chance at being approved for a good balance transfer credit card.
+You need a credit score of 700 or higher on the 850-point FICO credit scoring scale to have a good chance at being approved for a good balance transfer credit card.
 Most 0% balance transfer credit cards require at least “good credit” for approval.
 There are exceptions, though.
 If you’re a student, there is no minimum credit score needed for a balance transfer credit card.
 Some student credit cards offer great balance transfer deals and don’t require applicants to have any prior credit history.
 Other than that, however, the selection will be limited.… read full answer

 Credit card companies generally don’t want to take on a customer’s debt until they have proved themselves reliable to repay amounts owed.
 Good credit seems to be the proven threshold for major credit card companies.
 You’ll find cards with 0% balance transfer APR periods from all of the 10 biggest credit card companies right now.
 For example, the Chase Slate card requires “good” credit or better for approval and offers 0% for 15 months on balance transfers, with a $0 balance transfer fee.
 That makes the balance transfer free for 15 months, since there’s no annual fee either.